danrgonzalez/danrgonzalez.github.io/_posts/2014-3-3-Hello-World.md

 2. second element in list
 3. third

-- _italics_ will make this sentence in italics?
+- _this will make this sentence in italics?_
+- **will bolden this sentence**
-- **bold** will bolden this sentence
+- 'designates that this sentence is acutally code'
-- 'code()' designates that the following lines will be code
-- 'code()' I suppose this will also be treated as code
+- 'I suppose this will also be treated as code'
-- I doubt this will be treated as code

 > This creates a blockquote
 >> this nests another blockquote